pranit1812/Posture-Detection-using-Machine-Learning-/README.md

 - Consider integrating additional sensors or data sources for a more robust posture detection system.

 ## Contact
-For further inquiries or to discuss potential collaborations, please reach out to Pranit Sehgal at [insert contact information].
+For further inquiries or to discuss potential collaborations, please reach out to Pranit Sehgal at pranitsehgal@gmail.com.